nanoc/nanoc.app/content/docs/tutorial.md

 <pre><span class="prompt">%</span> <kbd>cd tutorial</kbd>
 <span class="prompt">tutorial%</span></pre>

-Every new nanoc site comes with one simple page, `content/index.html`.
-The content of this page is only a HTML snippet rather than a full HTML file.
+Every new nanoc site comes with one page, `content/index.html`.
+The content of this page is a HTML snippet rather than a complete HTML file.
 To generate the full HTML file, compile the site by running <kbd>nanoc</kbd>:

 <pre><span class="prompt">tutorial%</span> <kbd>nanoc</kbd></pre>

-You can also type `nanoc compile`, for which `nanoc` is a shorthand.
+<div class="admonition note">You can also type <kbd>nanoc compile</kbd>, for which <kbd>nanoc</kbd> is a shorthand.</div>

 nanoc will tell what is happening during the compilation process: